ComplicatedPhenomenon/C_Takeoff/README.md

 * Atom.

 ---
-Today's complete program contains small amount of code is tomorrow's building block in a larger project.
+The plain program containing small amount of code is tomorrow's building block in a larger project.
 So avoid every program being ugly, think it over and make it exquisite.